A HISTORY OF GIVING

 Sartain Lanier was a distinguished business leader who also made significant contributions to many organizations in his community, particularly in the area of education.
 He was co-founder of Atlanta-based Oxford Industries, as well as Lanier Business Products.
 Since 1963 The Sartain Lanier Family Foundation has carried out the charitable interests of Sartain Lanier and his family.
 The Foundation seeks to use the assets he bequeathed for the community he valued, with the intelligence, effectiveness and values he embodied.
 [Learn more]

-- New grants are limited to organizations in the metro Atlanta area.
+The Foundation is focused on organizations which have broad, systemic impact with an emphasis on opportunities for K-12 students in the metro Atlanta area.
+New grants are limited to organizations in the metro Atlanta area.
 The few grants given each year outside Atlanta are based on commitments to organizations with which the Foundation has a lengthy history.[Learn more]